OP-Engineering/op-sqlite/docs/docs/cpp_usage.md

 # C++ Usage

-It's possible to access the native C++ functions in case you want to directly call the underlaying API without React-Native/JavaScript.
+It's possible to access the native C++ functions in case you want to directly call the underlying API without React-Native/JavaScript.
 This is useful in case you have native code and need to access sqlite functionality.

 ## Android